Name

 Abstractor Notes

-This code is defined as non-Hodgkin lymphoma, NOS in the ICD-O-3.
-If you are using the code for non-Hodgkin, NOS, the "NOS" histology is a generic disease description.
-DCO cases and path-report only cases may remain in this classification.
+Non-Hodgkin lymphoma, NOS is a generic disease description.
+DCO cases or path report only cases may stay in this classification.

-Most commonly, however, a NOS histology is only the working diagnosis; the physician will run further diagnostic procedures and look for various clinical presentations to identify a more specific disease.
+In most cases, NOS histology is only the provisional diagnosis; the physician will run further diagnostic procedures and look for various clinical presentations to identify a more specific disease.
 Further review of the medical record should be done to look for the tests listed as definitive diagnosis.
+If no information is found in the medical record, follow-back to the attending physician should be done.

 Diagnostic Confirmation